 - 1. Sick leave shall be granted and taken only as the teacher is prevented from working because of the valid sickness, injury, or quarantine of the teacher or the quarantine of any member of the teacher's family residing in the same household. - 2.
 In the event it is necessary for a teacher to care for an ill member of his/her immediate family, resident in the same household, the teacher may use up to five (5) days per year of his/her personal sick leave.
 A member of the bargaining unit may use any of these five (5) days to care for his/her ill parent whether or not the parent lives in the member's home. - 3.
 Each teacher shall be eligible for fifteen (15) days of sick leave at full pay per full school year, or a pro-rated lesser amount if the teacher works less than a full school year.
 A teacher employed after the beginning of the school year shall be eligible for paid sick leave according to the number of full calendar months remaining in the school year, providing the teacher reports for and completes a full regularly-scheduled workday. - 4.
-A teacher who does not complete the school year, who has taken paid sick leave in excess of the authorized number of days (based on one and one-half [11⁄2] days per calendar month worked), shall have deducted from his/her final salary payment an amount of money equal to one (1) day's pay for each day of paid sick leave taken in excess of the authorized amount. - 5.
+A teacher who does not complete the school year, who has taken paid sick leave in excess of the authorized number of days (based on one and one-half [1 1⁄2] days per calendar month worked), shall have deducted from his/her final salary payment an amount of money equal to one (1) day's pay for each day of paid sick leave taken in excess of the authorized amount. - 5.
 Sick leave shall be allowed to accumulate without limitation. - 6.
-A doctor's certificate may be required for benefits under the sick leave plan. - 7.
-Any teacher or nurse with perfect attendance during the school year will receive an incentive bonus equal to one day's pay at 1/184th of their annual salary, to be paid as soon as possible the following fiscal year.
-A teacher or a nurse shall be considered to have perfect attendance if he/she uses no sick leave beyond the two (2) days provided in the event of the death of an aunt or uncle, and no personal business days during the work year provided, however, that if a teacher applies for a personal day in accordance with the provisions of Article XXII of this Contract as a result of being summonsed to court in a case in which said teacher is not a litigant or does not have any legal interest, this personal day shall not be charged against the teacher's perfect attendance. - 8.
-Applicable to nurses.
+A doctor's certificate indicating the nature and continuance of the disability may be required for any absence under this article and shall be furnished, if requested, to the Superintendent or his/her designee if the absence continues for five (5) consecutive days.
+The Superintendent may require further certification for absence continuing beyond the aforesaid five (5) consecutive days.